 - DO install the latest updates on your equipment and software and make this a mandatory company policy.
 We know lengthy updates can be annoying, but by not updating your software you are leaving your business open to security vulnerabilities.

 Caught in the wild - Real World Examples

-Also known as ‘Whaling’, it is a form of “Business Email Compromise” (BEC), this is one of the most commonly used methods of spear phishing as it creates a sense of urgency and panic within its victim.
+An example of spear phishing, known as ‘Whaling’, is a form of “Business Email Compromise” (BEC), this is one of the most commonly used methods of spear phishing as it creates a sense of urgency and panic within its victim.
 Few employees want to get on the bad side of their boss, hackers know this to be true and use the issue to leverage their campaigns.

 The email itself is incredibly simple, intentionally poorly written to convey the “CEO”s need for a hasty response.